-If you were injured at work in the Atlanta, Georgia area, our Work Injury Attorneys can help with your case.
+If you were injured at work, our Work Injury Attorneys can help with your case.

-Georgia Workers' Compensation laws were created to provide money and medical benefits to a worker who suffers an injury as a result of an occupational accident; our Atlanta Work Injury Attorneys can help you better understand you work injury rights.
+Workers' Compensation laws were created to provide money and medical benefits to a worker who suffers an injury as a result of an occupational accident.
+Our Work Injury Attorneys can help you better understand your rights after being injured in a workplace accident .
 The system was established to protect employees from what could happen if an injury, or even death, occurs from their employment.

 In order to protect the legal rights of someone who is injured on the job, many complicated legal issues must be considered and adequately addressed.
 This includes being compliant with a large number of time sensitive deadlines, as well as, knowing how to handle insurance companies.

-With the help of one of our expert Atlanta Personal Injury Lawyers, you will have a much greater chance of receiving the benefits you are entitled too after being injured in a work-related accident.
+With the help of one of our expert Personal Injury Lawyers, you will have a much greater chance of receiving the benefits you are entitled to after being injured in a work-related accident.
 Our attorneys will gather evidence, such as medical records, safety reports, and speak with any potential eyewitnesses to your accident.
-If your claim is denied, an attorney from our office may be able to file an appeal demanding that you receive the benefits you deserve.
+If your claim is denied, an attorney from our office may be able to file an appeal demanding that you receive the compensatory damages you deserve.

 If you are injured in an accident at work, you should notify your supervisor, boss, manager, etc. There is a 30-day duration in which you must report your injuries; however, it is best to report your accident immediately because the longer you wait insurance companies can begin to question if your injuries actually occurred while on-the-job.